-2. Methods
+1.3 Methods

-2.1 Field methods
+1.3.1 Field methods

-A network of 478 study burrows has been established within a c.
-35-ha study area in the vicinity of Mt Hobson/Hirakimata on Great Barrier Island/Aotea (Figure 1).
-The colony residing around the Mt Hobson/Hirakimata summit represents the highest density of logistically accessible black petrels on Great Barrier Island/Aotea and was the reason underlying the establishment of the study site.
+A network of 478 study burrows has been established within a 35-ha study area in the vicinity of Mt Hobson/Hirakimata on Great Barrier Island/Aotea (Figure 1).
+The colony residing around the Mt Hobson/Hirakimata summit represents the highest density of logistically accessible black petrels on Great Barrier Island/Aotea and one of was the reason underlying the establishment of the study site.
 Additionally, previous research programmes on black petrels that had taken place at Mt Hobson/Hirakimata before the establishment of WMIL's monitoring programme increases the importance of the site (Imber 1976, Imber 1987, Scofield 1989, Hunter et al. 2001, Imber et al 2003a).
-For instance, the first black petrel banded on Great Barrier Island/Aotea was banded in 1963 and the oldest bird currently resighted within the study is 34 years of age (i.e., banded as a chick) (WMIL, unpublished data).
-Study burrows (burrows where demographic data is recorded) have been progressively established over the past 27 years and to date, include 196 burrows located within nine 40 m x 40 m census grids, plus a further 282 arbitrarily selected burrows situated within 25 m of public walking tracks.
+For instance, the first black petrel banded on Great Barrier Island/Aotea was banded in 1963 and the oldest bird currently resighted within the study is an estimated 34 years of age (i.e. banded as a chick) (WMIL, unpublished data).
+These study burrows have been progressively established over the past 27 years and to date, include 196 burrows located within nine 40 m x 40 m census grids, plus a further 282 arbitrarily selected burrows situated within 25 m of public walking tracks.